 Call the police

-The police can also connect you to community services, which might include helping you find emergency shelter.
-You and your children might be able to stay in a nearby transition house for up to several weeks.
-This will help give you time to find a new place to live.
+The police can also connect you to community services.
+This might include helping you find emergency shelter.
+You and your children might be able to stay in a nearby transition house for several days or weeks.
+This will give you time to find a new, safer place to live.

-Going to a transition house, or some other place, does not change your rights to the family home.
-The immediate priority is your and your children’s safety.
+Going to a transition house, a safe house, or another emergency shelter won’t compromise your right to return home.
+The immediate priority, though, is your and your children’s safety.